Eurovision Song Contest 1966: Production and format

 The contest was organised and broadcast by CLT.
 The same production team which had worked on the 1962 contest returned to help stage this event, with Jos Pauly and René Steichen serving as producers and directors and Jean Roderès serving as musical director.
 Each participating broadcaster was allowed to appoint their own musical director to lead the orchestra during the performance of their entry, with the host musical director also conducting for those countries which did not nominate their own conductor.
 The contest was presented by Josiane Shen.

 Following the confirmation of the eighteen competing countries, the draw to determine the running order of the contest was held on 13 January 1966.

-A new change in rules was introduced this year, allowing music experts to be present in the juries again.
+New changes to the contest rules was introduced this year; The first allowed music experts to be present in the juries again, while the second rule change stated, that a country could only perform in any of its national languages.
+This came about after the was sung in English.

 This was one of the first contests in which an entry was not accompanied by an orchestra.
 The Italian entry "Dio, come ti amo" performed by Domenico Modugno had been rearranged since its performance at the Sanremo Music Festival 1966 and officially broke the EBU rule that stated the arrangement should be finalised well in advance.
 During the Saturday afternoon rehearsal Modugno performed the new arrangement with three of his own musicians as opposed to the orchestra, which went over the three-minute time limit.
 Following his rehearsal Modugno was confronted by the show's producers about exceeding the time limit and was asked to use the original arrangement with the orchestra.
 Modugno was so dissatisfied with the orchestra that he threatened to withdraw from the contest.
 Both the producers and EBU scrutineer Clifford Brown felt it was too short notice to fly Gigliola Cinquetti to Luxembourg to represent Italy, so the EBU gave in and allowed Modugno to use his own ensemble instead of the orchestra.
 Despite websites and the official programme listing Angelo Giacomazzi as the conductor, Giacomazzi actually played the piano for the entry.